Student Catalog

 Nursing Mission and Framework

 Hondros College of Nursing strives to serve society and the community.
-Our Practical Nursing, Associate Degree in Nursing, and RN-BSN completion programs respond to society’s healthcare needs and specifically to the nursing shortage.
-These nursing programs will stress the highest standards and values as they provide an educational ladder for Licensed Practical Nurses to become Associate to Baccalaureate-degreed Registered Nurses.
+Our Practical Nursing and Associate Degree in Nursing programs respond to society’s healthcare needs and specifically to the nursing shortage.
+These nursing programs will stress the highest standards and values as they provide an educational ladder for Licensed Practical Nurses to become Associate-degreed Registered Nurses.

 The curricular design of the programs promotes the opportunity for students to continue their nursing education.
 The nursing faculty is committed to providing high quality nursing education.